← Blog |

 Most bulks fail at the execution layer, not the plan layer.
 The numbers on paper are fine.
 The client's week isn't.
 These are the five mistakes that turn a clean lean bulk into a sloppy fat-gain phase.

 Turning surplus into fat gain by skipping protein distribution.
-143g of protein in one sitting wastes most of it.
-Split it across at least 3 feedings at 30-60g each to hit muscle protein synthesis peaks every 3-4 hours.
-Skip breakfast and you leave growth on the table.
+239g of protein bunched into two meals wastes most of it.
+The plan splits it across 5 feedings at 30-60g each to hit muscle protein synthesis peaks every 3 hours.
+Skip the morning or evening snack and you leave 60-80g of protein, plus the leucine pulse, on the table.

 Rigid adherence when life happens.
 A wedding, a work dinner, a sick kid.
 Use 2,700 as the weekly ceiling and 2,300 as the floor.
 The weekly average matters, not any single day.
 Clients who treat the plan like a pass/fail test quit within 6 weeks.